gojek/vmq-docs/README.md

 # Welcome

 Welcome to the Gojek VerneMQ documentation!
 This project is a fork of the awesome ❤️  [MQTT broker](https://github.com/vernemq/vernemq) of the same name.
-We are just trying to add some functionalities that we think can be useful for specific use-cases.
+We want to add some functionalities that we think can be useful for specific use-cases.
 This is a reference guide for most of the available features and options of VerneMQ.
 The [Getting Started guide](getting-started.md) might be a good entry point.

 ## Summary of primary additions over core VerneMQ (1.11.0)